-16. Main Menu > General Postproc > Plot Results > Contour Plot > Element Solu > Stress > (scroll down) von Mises > OK
+17. Main Menu > General Postproc > Plot Results > Contour Plot > Element Solu > Stress > (scroll down) von Mises > OK

 Zoom in on the small fillet where the maximum stresses occur.
-The element solution stress contours are reasonably smooth, and the maximum von Mises stress is around 118,000 psi.
-Further mesh refinement gives a stress value of approximately 140,000 psi.
-The small fillet radius of this geometry illustrates the challenges that can arise in creating accurate solutions, however you can easily come within a few percent of the most likely true result using the methods discussed thus far.
+The element solution stress contours are reasonably smooth, and the maximum von Mises stress is around 140,000 psi.
+The small fillet radius of this geometry illustrates the challenges that can arise in creating accurate solutions; however, you can easily come within a few percent of the most likely true result using the methods discussed thus far.

-Figure 2-31 Von Mises stresses.
+Figure 2-33 Von Mises stresses.